-E-mail Reminders: Increased breathe platform utilization was associated in time with e-mail adherence reminders.
+Increased breathe platform utilization was associated in time with email adherence reminders.
 Others have identified reminders as powerful design features to increase adherence and engagement with eHealth platforms [48], to alert participants of important events [19,49], or to alert them of aspects of the treatment they have missed [45].
 Although alarm fatigue has been described in long-term interventions, wherein reminders lose their impact over time [50,51], we demonstrated a sustained effect of reminders over the 12 months.

+Usage Analysis Summary

-Usage Analysis Summary: Patterns of use analysis identified physician visits and e-mail reminders as strongly associated with utilization.
-A post-hoc analysis identified age \geq 50 as significantly associated with higher utilization.
+Patterns of usage analysis identified physician visits and email reminders as strongly associated with utilization.
+A post hoc analysis identified being aged 50 years and above as significantly associated with higher utilization.